HL7/fhir-shorthand/input/pagecontent/reference.md

   ```
   Profile: LatexSubstance
   Parent: Substance
+  Id:     latex-substance
+  Description: "A substance consisting of or containing latex"
   // restrict the CodeableConcept aspect to a code in the LatexCodeVS value set:
   * code from LatexCodeVS (required)
   // restrict Reference aspect to an instance of SubstanceDefinition conforming to the LatexSubstanceDefinition profile: